vatesfr/xen-orchestra/docs/xoa.md

 * user: xoa
 * password: xoa

-During your first connection, the system will ask to:
+During your first connection, the system will ask you to:

 * enter again the current password (`xoa`)
 * enter your new password